On the heels of The ABC Murders and Ordeal by Innocence, screenwriter Sarah Phelps is bringing another Agatha Christie to the small screen.

 Sarah Phelps told RadioTimes.com in February 2019 that she was planning to tackle The Pale Horse as her next Agatha Christie – and in June, the BBC officially announced that it had commissioned the drama as a two-parter.
 Filming soon began in Bristol and the Cotswolds, wrapping in September 2019.

-However, Gwyneth Hughes’ Agatha Christie adaptation Death Comes as the End is also in the works, and it’s unclear which project we might see first.
+Also, Gwyneth Hughes’ Agatha Christie adaptation Death Comes as the End was commissioned separately, and it’s unclear which project we might see first.

 What is The Pale Horse about?